truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/Datasets/QuotaScreens.md

 {{< toc >}}

 TrueNAS allows administrator users to set data or object quotas for user and groups accounts cached on or connected to the system.
-View, set or mange quotas from the **Datasets** screen.
+View, set, or manage quotas from the **Datasets** screen.
 Select the dataset then use the **Data Space Management** widget to access quotas configured on the system.

 Users quotas and group quotas each have their own management screens.